opensearch-project/documentation-website/_security/configuration/disable-enable-security.md

 ## Removing/Adding the Security plugin

-We recommend that you take advantage of the rich features of the Security plugin, but you can completely remove the Security plugin from your OpenSearch instance.
-Note that OpenSearch Dashboards can only run against a secure cluster, so if you uninstall the OpenSearch Security plugin, you'll have to also uninstall the Dashboard plugin.
+You can completely remove the Security plugin from your OpenSearch instance.
+Note that OpenSearch Dashboards can only run against a secure cluster, so if you uninstall the OpenSearch Security plugin, you'll have to also uninstall the Security Dashboard plugin.

 ### Removing the Security plugin from OpenSearch